mona-chen/jistflow/docs/install.md

 - Copy `.config/example.yml` to `.config/default.yml`
 - Edit `.config/default.yml` with text editor
 	- Make sure to set PostgreSQL and Redis section correctly
-	- Make sure to set/uncomment caching server and/or text search sections if you have chosen to set up these
+	- Make sure to set/uncomment text search sections if you have chosen to set up a search backend

 ## Installing project dependencies